Healthy Homes Assessment Ascot Park

 Draught Stopping Ascot Park

-Draughts increase the likelihood of lower temperatures in homes.
-A damp house is more expensive to heat, which means wasting energy and increased bills.
+Draughts may lead to lower temperatures in households.
+A damp house will cost more to heat, which results in wasting energy and increased bills.

-If you can feel external air coming in or a clear draught from a crack or a gap that is, it is likely a crack or crack that requirements sealing in any way.
-Large gaps and cracks should be stopped permanently.
-Gaps greater than 3mm that allow air to enter or exit within the house require to be sealed.
-In the case of an open fireplace isn’t used it could cause draughts, and should be sealed from.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as far as imaginable.
+If you can feel external air entering or the air is clear from a hole or gap, then it is most likely a gap or hole which requirements sealing in somehow.
+Large gaps and cracks should be permanently stopped.
+Cracks that are greater than 3mm and allow air to enter or exit into the house need sealing.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be shut off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent possible.

-You don’t require to cover up holes or gaps in the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the building when the house is heated and cools so that they are able to be closed and opened instead of than securing.
-We will examine all windows and doors during our Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes that are part of the construction.
+For instance, small gaps around doors and windows could be required to allow movement of the building as the home gets warmer and cooler, in order to let them be opened and closed rather instead of being stuck.
+We will test all doors and windows as part of an Healthy Homes assessment of your rental property.

 Find the complete specifications of the Healthy Homes draught stopping requirements.